 Regional traffic levels had rebounded to over 95 percent of 2019 levels in November and December of 2021, then decreased when compared to their 2019 levels in January.
-Regional traffic levels increased again in February and were fairly steady at about 93 percent of 2019 levels in April through June of 2022.
+Regional traffic levels began to increase again in February and were fairly steady at about 93 percent of 2019 levels in April through August of 2022.

-After a steep one month decline in January, average weekday traffic increased in February through June.
 Weekday hourly traffic volumes have yet to reach their 2019 levels, but clear AM and PM peaks are evident.
+Weekday hourly traffic patterns have been fairly consistent since May 2022.